alejandr088/holbertonschool-low_level_programming/hash_tables/README.md

-In this proyect we will learn all about File Descriptions, open, write, close & dprintf.
+In this proyect we will learn all about hash tables.